Salaam Bombay!: Funding

-Production
+Filming

 Krishna and Sola Saal in Salaam Bombay!

-Most of the film Salaam Bombay! was shot on Falkland Road, a red light district in Kamathipura, Bombay.
-The child actors in the film were real street children.
-The cast received drama training at a workshop in Bombay before they appeared in the film.
-Dinaz Stafford, a child psychologist, found the children, worked with them and assisted in the acting workshop run by Barry John.
+Principal photography primarily took place on Falkland Road, a red light district in Kamathipura, Bombay.
+The child actors were real street children.
+The cast received drama training at a workshop in Bombay before filming.
+Child psychologist Dinaz Stafford found the children, worked with them and assisted in the acting workshop run by Barry John.
 A room was rented near the Grant Road railway station for rehearsals, where about 130 children rehearsed on the first day.
-Later, before appearing in the film, a group of 24 street children trained in a workshop, where they were given music, dance and acting training.
-Gradually the stories of the city of Bombay, their parents, sex, trafficking, drug dealing, gangs and their profiteering were learned from them.
+Later, before appearing in the film, a group of 24 street children were trained in a workshop, where they were given music, dance and acting training.
+Gradually, the stories of the city of Bombay, their parents, sex, trafficking, drug dealing, gangs and their profiteering were learned from them.
 Some were reunited with their families before the film was shot.
 They were paid, had medical treatment, and some of that money was left as a fixed deposit.
-Irrfan Khan played the role of a letter writer in a two-minute scene in the film, which was his first appearance in a film.
+Irrfan Khan made his film debut as a letter writer in a two-minute scene.

-After its release, director Nair with Dinaz Stafford established an organization called the Salaam Baalak Trust in 1989 to rehabilitate the children who appeared in the film.
+After its release, director Nair with Stafford established an organization called the Salaam Baalak Trust in 1989 to rehabilitate the children who appeared in the film.
 The Salaam Baalak Trust now lends support to street children in Bombay, Delhi and Bhubaneshwar.
 As of 2009, Shafiq Sayed, who played Krishna in the film, was an auto rickshaw driver in Bangalore.